abnair2016/movie-rating-splitter/component-test/README.md

 The `movie-rating-splitter` component test runs a Maven test that:
 * Deploys pods and exposes services on minikube for:
-  * _Zookeeper + Kafka:_ To consume valid `Movie` message from the `movie-message` kafka topic
+  * _Zookeeper + Kafka:_ To consume from and produce to kafka topics
 * Runs the `movie-rating-splitter` service (SUT), as a Java Process
 * Pushes a valid `Movie` message onto the `movie-message` Kafka topic
-* Pushes the response of the SUT i.e. `FilmRating` messages onto the `film-ratings-message` kafka topic
-* Verifies that the actual SUT output(s) by consuming from the `film-ratings-message` Kafka topic and asserting the expected counts of split `FilmRating` messages against the actual messages produced by the SUT onto the `film-ratings-message` topic.
+* Verifies the response from the SUT by consuming from the `film-ratings-message` Kafka topic and asserting the expected counts of split `FilmRating` messages against the actual messages produced by the SUT onto the `film-ratings-message` topic.

 ## Pre-requisites